December 1 – “When the time had fully come God sent his Son”

 Prayer: Heavenly Father, thank you for sending your Son to make us your children.
 Thank you for freeing us from sin and slavery and bringing us into your family.
 With the Spirit of your Son in our hearts we call you our Father, Amen.

-Doug Webster is my friend and mentor and in the late 1980’s I had the privilege of serving as Administrative Pastor at Evangelical Community Church (ECC) in Bloomington, Indiana during his tenure as Senior Pastor.
-These devotionals were originally prepared for ECC and Doug has graciously allowed me to revise and post them.
-Doug is now Professor of Pastoral Theology and Preaching at Beeson Divinity School in Birmingham, Alabama.
+I had the privilege of serving as Administrative Pastor with Douglas Webster at Christ Community Church in Bloomington, Indiana when these devotionals were originally written.
+Doug is now Professor of Pastoral Theology and Preaching at Beeson Divinity School in Birmingham, Alabama and has graciously allowed me to revise and post them.

 MOST GRATEFUL